-1. SUPPORTING COUNTRIES ADAPTATION PLANNING
+1. SUPPORTING COUNTRIES' ADAPTATION PLANNING

-- 25. The GCF's mandate includes several unique parts: its accountability to the COP, commitment to country ownership, direct access and balance between adaptation and mitigation.
+- 25. The mandate of the GCF includes several unique parts: its accountability to the COP, commitment to country ownership, direct access, and balance between adaptation and mitigation.
 The GCF also has a mandate from the UNFCCC to support countries developing their NAPs or other national adaptation planning processes.
-The GI states that "the Fund will support developing countries in pursuing project-based and programmatic approaches in accordance with climate change strategies and plans, such as low-emission development strategies or plans, nationally appropriate [...], national adaptation plans of action (NAPAs), NAPs and other related activities."
+The GI states, "The Fund will support developing countries in pursuing project-based and programmatic approaches in accordance with climate change strategies and plans, such as low-emission development strategies or plans, nationally appropriate [...], national adaptation plans of action (NAPAs), NAPs and other related activities."
 The RPSP can provide this support.
 The GI further notes that the "Fund will provide resources for readiness and preparatory activities and technical assistance, such as the preparation or strengthening of low-emission development strategies or plans, [...] and for in-country institutional strengthening, including the strengthening of capacities for country coordination and to meet fiduciary principles and standards and environmental and social safeguards, in order to enable countries to directly access the Fund." - 26.
 When compared with other countries, the GCF has the largest availability of resources dedicated to adaptation planning.
 The GCF may provide "up to USD 3 million per country for the formulation of NAPs and/or other adaptation planning processes", which may include "support for subnational adaptation plans and/or sectoral adaptation planning processes".
-Other climate funds able to finance support activities to enable the development of NAP are, for example, the LDCF and SCCF, with mandates to focus on LDC and non-LDC countries, respectively.
-In addition to climate funds, other bilateral and multilateral finance sources (e.g. JICA, UK FCDO, GIZ, the Canadian government, World Bank, IDB, IISD and IIED) are also supporting countries in the development of their NAPs.
+72 Other climate funds able to finance support activities to enable the development of NAPs are, for example, the LDCF and SCCF, 73 with mandates to focus on LDC and non-LDC countries, respectively.
+In addition to climate funds, other bilateral and multilateral finance sources (e.g. Japan International Cooperation Agency [JICA]; the UK Foreign, Commonwealth and Development Office [FCDO]; Deutsche Gesellschaft für Internationale Zusammenarbeit [GIZ]; the Government of Canada; WB; IDB; the International Institute for Sustainable Development [IISD]; and the International Institute for Environment and Development [IIED]) are also supporting countries in the development of their NAPs.
 The success of adaptation planning is often linked to a complementary and coherent approach at national, subnational and project level.
 The GCF mandate is to operate in the context of appropriate arrangements between itself and other existing funds, entities and stakeholders.
 Interviews with in-country stakeholders made it clear that while adaptation planning was important, coordination of such planning efforts at country level can be challenging.
-A more indepth analysis of the adaptation planning portfolio of the GCF can be found in Chapter IV.
+A more in-depth analysis of the adaptation planning portfolio of the GCF can be found in Chapter IV.